10 Gastrointestinal Disease Symptoms You Should Never Ignore

 Chronic Diarrhea or Constipation

-The other alterations in bowel habits, particularly chronic diarrhea or constipation, may signal underlying gastrointestinal pathology.
+The other alterations in bowel habits, particularly chronic diarrhea or constipation, might be underlying Gastrointestinal Disease Symptoms.
 Diarrhea may be secondary to an underlying inflammatory condition, such as Crohn's disease or ulcerative colitis, or it may be due to infection.
 Chronic constipation can also be due to IBS or even a bowel obstruction.

 After some days, if such symptoms persist, it is wise to visit a doctor.
 Such gastrointestinal problems are usually managed by either diet changes, medication, or other treatments.